-It’s this history is exactly what makes Barrio Logan so special today.
+It’s this history that is exactly what makes Barrio Logan so special today.

-During a recent visit to San Diego, I spent a day wandering through the neighborhood trying to see what all the fuss was about.
+During a recent visit to San Diego, I spent the day wandering through the neighborhood trying to see what all the fuss was about.

 What I found was a friendly and welcoming community eager to show off their neighborhood to curious visitors.